KartoffelToby/better_thermostat/README.md

 Configuration details can be found in the [documentation](docs/Configuration/configuration.md) or on our website: [better-thermostat.org](https://better-thermostat.org/configuration)

-Some nice to know config tips for the configuration.yaml
+Some nice-to-know config tips for the configuration.yaml
 #### Example Window/Door - Sensor config

 ```yaml